janaSunrise/flask-url-shortener/README.md

 ```

 This should boot up the app on [127.0.0.1:5000](http://127.0.0.1:5000) by default.
 Open it to access
 The Web UI for shortening URLs, or The API to shorten URLs located at `/api/shorten`.
+You can also grab info
+about shortened URL from [127.0.0.1:5000/info](http://127.0.0.1:5000/info) too!
+It has an endpoint linked
+(`/api/shorten`) for grabbing the info.
+More information below.

 ### Configuration